lloyd/lloyd.io/posts/2011-06-27-how-browserid-works.md

-  0. Some event occurs whereby the user indicates that they'd like to log into an RP using their gmail address, and the user is directed to a webpage on gmail.com designed for the purposes of key provisioning.
+  0. Some event occurs whereby the user indicates that they'd like to log into an RP using their gmail address, and the user is directed to a web-page on gmail.com designed for the purposes of key provisioning.
-  1. The user authenticates to gmail using their username and password.
+  1. The user authenticates to gmail using their user-name and password.
-  2. gmail hosted javascript invokes `navigator.id.genKeyPair()`, a client side function, implemented by the browser, that causes a keypair to be generated.
-Upon the completion of this computationally expensive operation, the public key is returned to the callee (gmail's javascript), and the keypair is cached by the browser for the duration of the session.
+  2. gmail hosted javascript invokes `navigator.id.genKeyPair()`, a client side function, implemented by the browser, that causes a key-pair to be generated.
+Upon the completion of this computationally expensive operation, the public key is returned to the callee (gmail's javascript), and the key-pair is cached by the browser for the duration of the session.
   3. gmail's javascript code on the client sends the public key up to a gmail server over SSL.